Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 ❯ No
 ```

 Next, you will be asked to select a version of the `zbcli` from a list of recent versions to install.
 In most cases, you will want to select the latest version.
 Use the up and down arrows to select the version.
-You can use ctrl-c to exit at any time.
+You can use Ctrl-C to exit at any time.

 ```
 ?
 Select version ›